MicrosoftDocs/azure-dev-docs/articles/terraform/create-vm-cluster-with-infrastructure.md

 # Quickstart: Create an Azure Linux VM cluster with Terraform

-This article shows how to create a small compute Linux VM cluster in Azure using Terraform.
+This article shows how to create a small Linux VM cluster in Azure using Terraform.

 In this article, you learn how to: